openresty/lua-nginx-module/README.markdown

     Foo: baz

-the value of `ngx.req.get_headers()["Foo"]` will be a Lua (array) table like this:
+the value of `ngx.req.get_headers()["Foo"]` will be a Lua (array) table such as:

     {"foo", "bar", "baz"}

-Another way to read individual request headers is to use `ngx.var.http_HEADER`, that is, nginx's standard [$http_HEADER](http://wiki.nginx.org/HttpCoreModule#.24http_HEADER) variables.

-By default, this method only collects at most 100 request headers (including those with the same name) to defend DoS attacks, and remaining ones are silently discarded.
-The user can specify a custom header count limit via the optional `count_limit` function argument:
+Note that a maximum of 100 request headers are parsed by default (including those with the same name) and that additional request headers are silently discarded to guard against potential denial of service attacks.

+However, the optional `count_limit` function argument can be used to override this limit:

     local args = ngx.req.get_headers(10)

-then only up to `10` request headers are parsed.

-If the user wants to remove the limit, she can just specifies `0`, for instance,
+This argument can be set to zero to remove the limit and to process all request headers received:

     local args = ngx.req.get_headers(0)

-but this is strongly discouraged due to security considerations.
+Removing the `count_limit` cap is strongly discouraged.

 ngx.req.set_header
 ------------------